minvws/nl-kat-mula/README.md

 ## Purpose

 The scheduler is responsible for scheduling the execution of tasks.
+The execution of those tasks are being prioritized / scored by a ranker.
+The tasks are then pushed onto a priority queue.
+A dispatcher pop's tasks of the queue and send those tasks to a worker to be picked up.

+Within the project of KAT, the scheduler is tasked with scheduling boefje and normalizer tasks.

 ## Architecture